sverweij/virtual-code-owners/README.md

 - valid user/team names start with an `@` or are an e-mail address
-- valid rules have a file pattern and at least one user/team name
+- valid rules have a file pattern and at least one user/team name (unless they're in a _section_ that has default owners `[sales related] @ch/sales` in which case the rule inherits the default owners of that section)
 - valid sections headings comply with the syntax described over at [GitLab](https://docs.gitlab.com/ee/user/project/codeowners/reference.html#sections)
   > different from GitLab's syntax the line `[bla @group` is not interpreted
   > as a rule, but as an erroneous section heading.
 This behaviour might change
   > to be the same as GitLab's in future releases without a major version bump.

+### Does virtual-code-owners support GitLab style sections?

+Yes.

 ### I want to specify different locations for the files (e.g. because I'm using GitLab)